ovh/docs/pages/cloud/storage/highperf-s3-getting-started/guide.fr-ca.md

 user@host:~$ cat ~/.aws/config

-# Delete the next two lines if you don't installed `awscli-plugin-endpoint`
+# If you have not installed awscli-plugin-endpoint, delete the next two lines
 [plugins]
 endpoint = awscli_plugin_endpoint